 After doing all the tuning, you can make the same tests made in step one and evaluate the results.

-By following all the steps in the white paper, you can decrease the initial page load by 90%! and increase three times the amount of load that the server can take!
+By following all the steps in the ebook, you can decrease the initial page load by 90%! and increase three times the amount of load that the server can take!

 Snapshot from White Paper